kalabox/kalabox/docs/index.md

   * The Kalabox CLI available in your terminal.
 Type `kbox` on a terminal to see.
   * The Kalabox engine running a docker daemon.

-Kalabox also packages two kinds of special external plugins that generate Drupal, Wordpress, Backdrop or Pantheon based projects.
+Kalabox also packages two kinds of special external plugins that generate Drupal, WordPress, Backdrop or Pantheon based projects.
 Read about them below.

 ### Creating Pantheon Apps